 Texas LNG Brownsville LLC, a subsidiary of Houston-based Texas LNG LLC, has engaged a consortium of Samsung Engineering Co.
 Ltd. and KBR Inc. to deliver both preliminary final investment decision (FID) detailed engineering and post-FID engineering, procurement, and construction (EPC) services for the first 2 million-tonnes/year phase of a proposed 4 million-tpy LNG export project the company plans to build on the Brownsville Ship Channel in Cameron County, Texas (source Oil&Gas Journal).

-On October 12, BNP Paribas announced a new policy commitment that excludes unconventional fossil fuels from its portfolio.
+After initially being appointed financial advisor for the project in 2015, in October 2017 BNP Paribas announced a new policy commitment that excludes unconventional fossil fuels from its portfolio.
 This means that it will not finance Texas LNG.

 As peak hurricane season looms, banks bolster cozy relationship with fossil fuel industry